tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.metadata module.
 Each concrete class in the evefile.data module has a corresponding metadata class in this module.

-A note on the ``DeviceMetadata`` interface: The eveH5 datasets corresponding to the EveTimestampMetadata and EveScanModuleMetadata classes are special in sense of having no PV and transport type nor an id.
+A note on the ``DeviceMetadata`` interface class: The eveH5 dataset corresponding to the TimestampMetadata class is special in sense of having no PV and transport type nor an id.
 Several options have been considered to address this problem:

 #.
 Moving these three attributes down the line and copying them multiple times (feels bad).
 #.
-Leaving the attributes blank for the two "special" datasets (feels bad, too).
+Leaving the attributes blank for the "special" dataset (feels bad, too).
 #.
-Introduce another class in the hierarchy, breaking the parallel to the EveData class hierarchy (potentially confusing).
+Introduce another class in the hierarchy, breaking the parallel to the Data class hierarchy (potentially confusing).
 #.
 Create a mixin class (abstract interface) with the three attributes and use multiple inheritance/implements.

 As obvious from the UML diagram, the last option has been chosen.
 The name "DeviceMetadata" resembles the hierarchy in the ``scml.setup`` module and clearly distinguishes actual devices from datasets not containing data read from some instrument.